-Welcome to the Child Health Network Allied to Kids (A2K) website!
+Welcome to the Children's Healthcare Network Allied to Kids (A2K) website!

 Providing education, support and clinical resources to Allied Health professionals working with children across NSW.

-The NSW Child Health Networks are currently collaborating on the Allied Health Clinical Education and Support program.
-The program employs an Allied Health Educator in each of the Child Health Networks to address the education, training and workforce issues for Allied Health professionals who work with children across all areas of NSW.
+The NSW Children's Healthcare Networks are currently collaborating on Allied to Kids: allied health education and clinical support.
+An Allied Health Educator is employed in each of the three Children's Healthcare Networks to address education, training and clinical support for NSW Health allied health professionals who work with children.

-The Child Health Network Allied Health Educators would like to personally welcome you to the website, please take some time to browse the site!
+The Children's Healthcare Network Allied Health Educators would like to personally welcome you to the website, please take some time to browse the site!

-Expressions of interest open for the Allied Health Secondment Program
+Expressions of interest for the Allied Health Educational Secondment Program now OPEN

-The Secondment Program provides opportunities for NSW Health Allied Health professionals who work with children to access education and support by visiting one of the tertiary children’s hospitals or a specialist clinic for up to 5 days.
+The Educational Secondment Program provides opportunities for NSW Health Allied Health professionals who work with children to access education and support by visiting one of the tertiary children’s hospitals or a specialist health facility for up to 5 days.